 Following a program should help you stay focused, self-motivated, and on-track.

 Reason 3: Learn Fundamentals, not Just Hot Topics

-For example, any serious data science program will cover some fundamental statistics, in addition to the latest trendy techniques in AI, which, at a fundamental level, hinge on statistics.
+For example, DataCamp does cover fundamental topics in statistics in addition to the latest techniques in AI, which, at a fundamental level, hinge on statistics.